influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/features/users.md

 ### Cluster User Information
 In the cluster, individual users are assigned to an account.
 Cluster accounts have permissions and roles.
-Web console Admin users can create cluster accounts and assign permissions and roles to those accounts.

 In the diagram above, Penelope is assigned to the  Dev Account and Jim is assigned to the Marketing Account.